-Where $S_r(W){ii}$ is the influence of $X{ir}$ (independent variable r in area i) on $Y_i$ (the dependent variable in area i) and is called the direct effect; $S_r(W){ij}$ is the influence of $X{ir}$ (independent variable j in area i) on $Y_i$ (the dependent variable in area i), and it is called the indirect effect.
+Where $S_r(W){ii}$ is the influence of X{ir} (independent variable r in area i) on Y_i (the dependent variable in area i) and is called the direct effect; $S_r(W){ij}$ is the influence of X{jr} (independent variable j in area i) on Y_i (the dependent variable in area i), and it is called the indirect effect.

-The technical efficiency of mariculture is mainly affected by the research investment, level of development, economic natural conditions and so on.
-Based on the relevant research, this paper selects technology promotion funds (Wang and technology 2017). promotion institution, the number of labour (Gai et al., 2013), per capita GDP (Zhang et al., 2017) and the degree of disaster as the influencing factors for technical efficiency.
+The technical efficiency of mariculture is mainly affected by the research investment, level of economic development, natural conditions and so on.
+Based on the relevant research, this paper selects technology promotion funds (Wang and technology Ji.
+2017). promotion institution, the number of labour (Gai et al., 2013), per capita GDP (Zhang et al., 2017) and the degree of disaster as the influencing factors for technical efficiency.